The Best Healthy Salad Recipes – Bernard Jensen & The Rainbow Salad

 - Low in calories

-First, leafy greens are a very low calorie food.
-With mere calories per cup, it would be impossible to gain weight off leafy green vegetables.
-You’ll just fill up too quickly before a significant number of calories are consumed (this does not account for any dressing you drizzle on however!).
+First, leafy greens are a very low-calorie food.
+With mere calories per cup, gaining weight off leafy green vegetables would be impossible.
+You’ll fill up too quickly before consuming many calories (this does not account for any dressing you drizzle on, however!).

-Leafy greens are a perfect tool in any diet plan where weight management is a key goal of yours.
+Leafy greens are a perfect tool in any diet plan where weight management is your key goal.

 - Good source of chlorophyll

-Green vegetables also contain a good source of chlorophyll, which is means they contain a certain compound called isothiocynates.
-These are responsible for promoting the generation of enzymes in the liver that remove potentially cancerous substances from our body, so hence, your leafy greens are excellent for keeping cancer at bay.
+Green vegetables also contain a good source of chlorophyll, which means they contain a compound called isothiocyanates.
+These are responsible for promoting the generation of enzymes in the liver that remove potentially cancerous substances from our bodies.
+Hence, your leafy greens are excellent for keeping cancer at bay.

 - Great for detoxification

-Which brings us to another big benefit that leafy greens bring – detoxification.
-Leafy greens like kale and spinach are excellent for helping with the detoxification of the body, helping you rid built up toxins and waste that could impact your energy level and your disease risk factor.
+This brings us to another big benefit that leafy greens bring – detoxification.
+Leafy greens like kale and spinach are excellent for helping detoxify the body and helping you get rid of built-up toxins and waste that could impact your energy level and your disease risk factor.

 - Excellent source of potassium

-If you’re looking to get more potassium in your diet plan, leafy greens will provide you with more than enough.
-Potassium is not only important for ensuring that you have strong muscular contractions when exercising, but also for keeping your blood pressure levels regulated.
+If you want more potassium in your diet plan, leafy greens will provide more than enough.
+Potassium is important for ensuring strong muscular contractions when exercising and keeping your blood pressure levels regulated.

-Most people today are taking in too much sodium and not enough potassium, which is leading to high blood pressure levels and an increased risk of heart attacks and stroke.
+Most people today take in too much sodium and not enough potassium, leading to high blood pressure levels and an increased risk of poor heart health.

-If you’re a woman who is either trying to get pregnant or who is already pregnant, leafy greens provide a key nutrient your body needs: folic acid.
+If you’re a woman trying to get pregnant or already pregnant, leafy greens provide a key nutrient your body needs: folic acid.
 Folic acid is vital for preventing neural tube defects throughout the pregnancy period.

-Finally, leafy greens are also very rich in phytochemicals, which help to combat free radical damage that can come from oxidation.
-This in turn can further lower your risk-factor for cancer development.
+Finally, leafy greens are also very rich in phytochemicals, which help combat free radical damage from oxidation.
+This, in turn, can further lower your risk factor for cancer development.

-While any green vegetable is a good choice, the healthiest varieties tend to be kale, spinach, and cabbage.
-Focus on these most often and you can feel confident you are doing your health well.
+While any green vegetable is a good choice, kale, spinach, and cabbage are the healthiest varieties.
+Focus on these most often, and you can feel confident you are doing your health well.

-Next up on the list of colors that you’ll want to include in your rainbow salad are blue and purple.
-This dark hue indicates a very strong nutritional profile as well and helps to liven up your salad with delicious tasting options.
+Next up on the list of colors, you’ll want to include in your rainbow salad are blue and purple.
+This dark hue also indicates a very strong nutritional profile and helps to liven up your salad with delicious-tasting options.

-Here are the benefits blue’s have to offer.
+Here are the benefits Blue’s has to offer.